The Thirteenth Chair (1937 film)

-The Thirteenth Chair is a 1937 American mystery film directed by George B. Seitz, based on the 1919 stage play by Bayard Veiller, and starring Dame May Whitty, Lewis Stone, Madge Evans, and Elissa Landi.
+The Thirteenth Chair is a 1937 American mystery film directed by George B. Seitz and starring Dame May Whitty, Lewis Stone, Madge Evans, and Elissa Landi.
+It is based on the 1916 stage play of the same title by Bayard Veiller.
 This was the third film adaptation of the play.
 There was an earlier version by director Tod Browning in 1929, with Bela Lugosi in a supporting role, and an even earlier 1919 silent film adaptation that starred Creighton Hale.

 Plot

 In Calcutta, India, Scotland Yard Inspector Marney (Lewis Stone) and local police Commissioner Grimshaw (Matthew Boulton) discuss the murder of Leonard Lee as they approach the bungalow where he was stabbed in the back.
 Grimshaw succinctly describes the victim as “rotten”.

 John Wales (Henry Daniell) is inside the supposedly locked house.
 Lee was his best friend.
 Wales proposes a séance, not to raise spirits, but to put psychological pressure on suspects.
 They agree, and Grimshaw calls the Governor, Sir Roscoe Crosby (Holmes Herbert), to make arrangements.